evmos/evmos/README.md

 ## Quick Start

-To learn how the Hazlor works from a high-level perspective, go to the [Introduction](https://evmos.dev/intro/overview.html) section from the documentation.
-You can also check the instructions to [Run a Node](https://evmos.dev/quickstart/run_node.html).
+To learn how the Hazlor works from a high-level perspective, go to the [Introduction](https://hazlor.dev/intro/overview.html) section from the documentation.
+You can also check the instructions to [Run a Node](https://hazlor.dev/quickstart/run_node.html).

 ## Community

-The following chat channels and forums are a great spot to ask questions about Evmos:
+The following chat channels and forums are a great spot to ask questions about Hazlor:

 - [Hazlor Twitter](https://twitter.com/HazlorLabs)
 - [Hazlor Discord](https://discord.gg/X6ZjdB4BEJ)